EyeTrackVR/EyeTrackVR/RANSAC3d/README.md

-# This is the best and most complete method to date.
+# use the app insted

 ## Installation & Setup
 #